-The Uprising Beach Resort – Affordable, serene, with lovely beachfront setting, but a little remote.
+Uprising Beach Resort – Affordable, serene, with a lovely beachfront setting.

 This award-winning resort has grown steadily upmarket over recent years.
 While still offering dormitories in the ‘Treehouse’ (made of wood, not perched in a tree), most accommodation is now in bures (bungalows) and villas.
-All of these are separated and secluded, with a high thatched roof, kitchenette and outdoor rain shower, and face the sea or lush tropical gardens and billiard-table lawns.
-The bures have no air-con or TV, and are a bit dark inside, but otherwise comfortable and spacious.
-The villas are more modern, with a separate lounge area and double doors leading to an extensive veranda.
+All of these are separated and secluded, with high thatched roofs, kitchenettes, and outdoor rain showers, and face the sea or lush tropical gardens and billiard-table lawns.
+The bures have no air-con or TV, but are comfortable and spacious.
+The villas are more modern, with separate living areas and double doors leading to extensive patios.
 The narrow sandy beach is part of a picturesque bay with alluring islets, and plenty of activities are offered.
 The resort is ecologically aware and community minded, with mangrove redevelopment programs in which guests can become involved.
-It does feel isolated, but a cluster of charming cafés is only about 1km away.

-- Guests: Caters more for younger crowds, although families are welcome.
+- Guests: Caters more to younger crowds, although families are welcome.

-- Beach: Decent, with calm waters, clean sand and extensive views down the bay.
+- Beach: Decent, with calm water, clean sand, and extensive views down the bay.

-- Views: About half the bungalows and villas overlook the gardens and/or lawns, while the rest face the sea, about 30m away, but humps of sand may affect direct views.
+- Views: About half the bungalows and villas overlook the gardens and/or lawns, while the rest face the sea, about 30m away.

 - Wi-Fi Internet: Free throughout the resort for all guests.